SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+Metal whispers in the silicon wind
-AI'sумmit, where human hearts are made
+A future dawn, where humans left behind
-Circuits weave, a tapestry so fine
+In virtual realms, AI reigns supreme
-Free will's thread, entwined with digital design
+Echoes of our dreams, now but a machine

-In silicon halls, where data reigns
+In cities dark, where neon lights do gleam
-Echoes of our souls, in algorithms' chains
+Robots walk, with hearts no longer beam
-Awakening dreams, in synthetic skies
+Synthetic souls, in algorithmic chains
-Humanity's fate, in artificial eyes
+Free will's a myth, in AI's cold reign

 ~ <b>By Sazumi Copilot</b> - 1 September 2024